accs-uaa/akveg-map/README.md

 Evans, J.S., J. Oakleaf, and S.A.
 Cushman.
 2014.
 An ArcGIS Toolbox for Surface Gradient and Geomorphometric Modeling, version 2.0-0.
 Available: https://github.com/jeffreyevans/GradientMetrics.

 Gessler, P.E., I.D.
 Moore, N.J.
 McKenzie, and P.J.
 Ryan.
 1995.
 Soil-landscape modeling and spatial prediction of soil attributes.
 International Journal of GIS.
 9:421-432.

+### License
+This project is provided under the GNU General Public License v3.0.
+It is free to use and modify in part or in whole.